JohnLCaron/rlauxe/README.md

         sampleEstimate = rho / dilutedMargin                  // (SuperSimple p.
 4)
         where
           dilutedMargin = (vw - vl)/ Nc
+          rho = constant

         sampleEstimate = rho * Nc / (vw - vl)
         totalEstimate = sampleEstimate * Nb / Nc               // must scale by proportion of ballots with that contest = rho * Nb / (vw - vl)
                       = rho / fullyDilutedMargin

         where
           fullyDilutedMargin = (vw - vl)/ Nb

 The scale factor Nb/Nc depends on how many contests there are and how they are distributed across the ballots.
-In the following plot we show polling audits, no style information, no errors, for Nb/Nc = 1, 2, 5 and 10.
+In the following plot we show averages of the overall number of ballots sampled (nmvrs), for polling audits, no style information, no errors, for Nb/Nc = 1, 2, 5 and 10.

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots/workflows/pollingNoStyle/pollingNoStyleLinear.html" rel="pollingNoStyleLinear">![pollingNoStyleLinear](./docs/plots/workflows/pollingNoStyle/pollingNoStyleLinear.png)</a>
 <a href="https://johnlcaron.github.io/rlauxe/docs/plots/workflows/pollingNoStyle/pollingNoStyleLog.html" rel="pollingNoStyleLog">![pollingNoStyleLog](./docs/plots/workflows/pollingNoStyle/pollingNoStyleLog.png)</a>